near/boilerplate-template-js/README.md

 ## About

-This project is created for easy-to-start as skeleton template in the Pagoda Gallery.
+This project is created for easy-to-start as a React skeleton template in the Pagoda Gallery.
+It was initialized with [create-near-app].
+Clone it and start to build your own gallery project!

 ### Built With

-[create-near-app]
+[create-near-app], [amazing-github-template]

 Getting Started
 ==================